shahriar-rahman/Amazon-Product-Scraping/README.md

 * Implicit and Explicit Waits
 * Chrome and Chrome Options
 * Nested Pagination
-* Data Storage based on Excel, CSV, and JSON
+* Data Storage based on Excel, CSV, and JSON formats
 * Pandas and Matplotlib for examining the Scraped data

 </br></br>